 10 Best Indoor Air Purifying Plants from NASA Clean Air Study

-In times when pollution levels in cities are at an all time high and the air we breathe is more unclean than ever, our homes atleast should be a place where we and our families get the peace and comfort of clean air to breathe.
-While electronic purifiers are getting more and more popular, planting a few indoor air purifying plants is also an effective to clean the air in your room and homes.
+In times when pollution levels in cities are at an all-time high and the air we breathe is more unclean than ever, our homes at least should be a place where we and our families get the peace and comfort of clean air to breathe.
+While electronic purifiers are getting more and more popular, planting a few indoor air purifying plants is also effective to clean the air in your room and homes.

 1. Aloe Vera